 For many people outside the UK, Britain's private school system is perplexing and impenetrable.
 An intricate web of gossip, secretive education 'consultants,' public exams with mystifying initials, and sniffy headmasters' secretaries seem to conspire to keep the system a closed book.
 Indeed, an entire industry of overseas and British education agents, schools reps and other advisers has sprung up around the accepted belief that breaking into a British school from abroad is a step of such complexity and daring that experts must be called in to assist the mission.
 Even the experts seem reluctant to part with advice until candidates submit three affidavits, a visa application, credit card details and results of a lie detector test confirming that they are serious about sending their youngster to school in the UK.

-Nor are the schools themselves very illuminating of the subject of admissions from abroad.
-There is virtually no mention of international applicants on their websites.
-Ask the registrar at one of the major British public schools what preparation a youngster needs to succeed in his institution, and you are likely to be told that it is best to 'come up' from one of Britain's private preparatory schools.
+Nor are the schools themselves always very illuminating of the subject of admissions from abroad, although there are signs that they are waking up.
+Unfortunately, you may still be told by the registrar of a major British public school that the best preparation a youngster needs to succeed in his institution is to 'come up' from one of Britain's private preparatory schools.

 One important fact is lost in this obscurity: British schools, especially boarding schools, actually like to have children from abroad.
 'Like' is too mild a word.
 They love them.
 They just can't salivate too hard for fear of scaring off the prey.
 Overseas pupils fill boarding places, can usually be counted on to pay the fees, are generally diligent and hardworking, keep their dormitories tidy and - if they are from China, Korea, or Japan - stand a good chance of providing an extra violinist for the school orchestra.
 And no matter what you may hear about London day schools being horribly oversubscribed (all true), only a small percentage of British boarding schools can count on filling their beds with British boys and girls alone.